All Episodes

 And I really was just kind of almost overwhelmed with emotion.

-It occurred to me in that moment, it had been several weeks, and I had not had an opportunity yet to grieve my dad's passing, and and um I just had this sense that that somehow he knew.
+It occurred to me in that moment, it had been several weeks, and I had not had an opportunity yet to grieve my dad's passing.

-And I had tears come to my eyes, and I was standing here and I'm wiping them away, and then it suddenly occurs to me, the late-night C-SPAN viewers are going to think something's very wrong with the new young congressman from Louisiana.
+And I had tears come to my eyes, and I was standing here, and I'm wiping them away, and then it suddenly occurs to me the late-night C-SPAN viewers are going to think something's very wrong with the new young congressman from Louisiana.

-It wasn't Sheila's speech.
+It wasn't Shewa's speech.

 I'm sorry.